 The importance of communication was touched upon by one player, who mentioned that her coach's use of language helped her feel supported during her return to play journey.
 Questions such as 'when are you coming back?' were replaced with more open inquiries, such as asking about how she was progressing.
 The player thought that this reflected an understanding of how many factors could influence the return to play journey and felt less pressurised as a result.

+Postpartum returning to football specific training
-Football based activities can recommence once the

-having passed all health checks with the club
+Football based activities can recommence once the player can comfortably exercise at a pre-agreed level, having passed all health checks with the club

-Completing exercise milestones across multiple

 WHAT DOES STEP FOUR CONSIST OF?